 The way it works is simple.
 Pharmacies can use an SMS service provider’s online portal to manage their patients’ contact information and then send scheduled reminders for appointments or use an SMS provider’s API and integrate SMS functionality into their existing systems.

-Where accepted, it is known that GPs send Bulk SMS to remind patients of their appointment to reduce missed appointments by as much as 30%.
+Once put into practice, it is known that GPs send Bulk SMS to remind patients of their appointment to reduce missed appointments by as much as 30%.

 What does the future look like for communication between pharmacists and patients?